aporr/jupyter-reproducible-workflows/README.md

 # Remind me again how we did that?
-Creating a convenient and reproducible workflows using Jupyter Notebook.
+Creating convenient and reproducible workflows using Jupyter Notebook.

 This content was presented at Data Day 2023, an event sponspored by the [Mid-Ohio Regional Planning Commission](https://www.morpc.org).